jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 The orb for transits is 1.5 degrees, and the key is 1 (one degree, refers to the enum SymbolicKeys).
 For transits, the Sun is used and the glyph is 'a'.

+Primary directions use a slightly different approach.
+There is no orb, and instead of plain chartpoints we use significators and promissors.
+For primary directions, you can also configure which aspects to use.

+This results in the following porefixes:

+**PD_SG_** : significators,

+**PD_PM_** : promissors.

+**PD_AT_** : aspects